junxit/us-congress-bills-111/metadata.md

 - 2010-05-18 — Placed on the House Calendar, Calendar No. 196.
 - 2010-05-18 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-485.
 - 2010-05-18 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-485.
+- 2010-05-19 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Teague objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-05-19 — Considered under suspension of the rules. (consideration: CR H3609-3610)
+- 2010-05-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5128.
+- 2010-05-19 — Mr. Teague moved to suspend the rules and pass the bill, as amended.
+- 2010-05-20 — Considered as unfinished business. (consideration: CR H3681-3682)
+- 2010-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 409 - 1 (Roll no. 290). (text: CR 5/19/2010 H3609)
+- 2010-05-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 409 - 1 (Roll no. 290).(text: CR 5/19/2010 H3609)
+- 2010-05-20 — The title of the measure was amended.
+Agreed to without objection.